-- Your employer cannot insult you or make jokes about your identity.
+- Your employer cannot insult you or make jokes about your gender identity or sexual orientation.

 - Your employer cannot make you do more work or punish you because you are LGBTQ.

 - Your employer cannot fire you for being LGBTQ.

-Beyond these basic rights, there are different rights for public and private employees.
-Public employees work for the county, state, or national government – for example at a local public school.
+Beyond these fundamental rights, there are different rights for public and private employees.
+Public employees work for the county, state, or national government, for example, those who work at a local public school.
 Private employees work for businesses, such as factories or stores.

 Laws protect public employees from being fired for their identity.
 But if you work at a private company, your job might have different rules and actions about harassment.
 When you start your job, talk to your human resources department if you have questions.
 They will keep your questions and information private.
 If you believe you are suffering discrimination at work, you can file a complaint with the U.S. Equal Employment Opportunity Commission (EEOC).
 You can also report your case to the American Civil Liberties Union (ACLU).

 Employees with HIV

 If you have HIV, most workplaces have to keep your status private.
-They cannot tell other employees or people outside of work if you are HIV positive.
-But if your workplace has fewer than 15 people, your boss does not have to keep this private.
+They cannot tell other employees or people outside of work if you are HIV-positive.